TranNhiem/FoxBrain_LLMs/Model_deployment/Hugginface_inference_English.md

 This guide provides instructions for deploying and using the FoxBrain model using Huggingface's Transformers library.
 The FoxBrain model is based on LLama 3.1 70B and can be deployed using various methods depending on your use case.

+> **Note**: FoxBrain models are built on Llama 3.1 and include the chat template directly in the tokenizer configuration.
+When loading the model with Huggingface, the correct chat template is automatically available, simplifying deployment and ensuring correct formatting of inputs.

 ## Table of Contents

 - [Installation](#installation)